How To Turn An Owner-Run Business Into A Management-Run Business

 Key Takeaways

-• The operations of a company are split into three philosophical categories: resources, priorities, and processes
+• A company's operations are split into three philosophical categories: resources, priorities, and processes.

 • An owner-run company is usually most worried about satisfying the customer, which prevents it from improving its priorities and processes.